Big data, migration and human mobility

 Technical, analytical and legal challenges: Some of the challenges are due to difficulties in accessing data – held by private or state actors – or using data for research purposes; inappropriate infrastructure and data management and security systems; and methodological difficulties in extracting meaning from huge, complex and "noisy" volumes of data.
 There are also issues of continuity of data, considering the rapid pace of technological change and innovation, and difficulties in gaining an overall picture of which big data sources or innovative methods can yield useful insights for policy, due to the proliferation of pilot applications and the absence of systematic services in this area.
 In this sense, the development of innovative "public-private partnerships" for data exchange and collaborations, such as "Data Collaboratives" (Verhulst, 2015) should be incentivized to make progress in this area.

 As a way to concretely explore how to harness new data sources for migration analysis and policymaking, on 25 June 2018, IOM's Global Migration Data Analysis Centre (GMDAC) and the European Commission Knowledge Centre on Migration and Demography (KCMD) launched the Big Data for Migration Alliance (BD4M).
-While a series of initiatives exist at the UN- and EU-level focused on data innovation for sustainable development, such as the UN Global Pulse, the UN Data Innovation Lab, and the UN Global Working Group (GWG) on Big Data for Official Statistics, there was still no unit specifically tasked with investigating the potential of new data sources in the field of migration and human mobility - hence the idea to create a dedicated Alliance.
+While a series of initiatives exist at the UN- and EU-level focused on data innovation for sustainable development, such as the UN Global Pulse, the UN Data Innovation Lab, and the UN Global Working Group (GWG) on Big Data for Official Statistics, there was still no unit specifically tasked with leveraging new data sources in the field of migration and human mobility – hence the idea to create a dedicated Alliance.

 Bengtsson, L. et al.